 Problem/Aim - What problem are you investigating?
 What is the purpose of the experiment?
 You only need to write a sentence or two for this section.
-You would write something like "To investigate the growth of plants in soil containing different amounts of ash."
-You may even like to write it as a question e.g. "Will soils containing more ash allow plants to grow taller?"
+You would write something like "To investigate how plants grow when they are coated in dust."
+You may even like to write it as a question e.g. "How much will plants grow when they are coated in different amounts of dust?"